Monthly Archives: January 2017

 “Collide” Interview With Hoult and Jones

-The movie stars Nicholas Hoult, Oscar nominee Felicity Jones, and Oscar winners Anthony Hopkins and Ben Kingsley.
+The movie stars Nicholas Hoult, Oscar-winning Felicity Jones, and Oscar-winning Anthony Hopkins and Ben Kingsley.

 The wild, intricately folded, twisted story begins after a heist goes wrong.
 Casey Stein, played by Hoult, finds himself running from a ruthless gang headed by mob boss Hagen, played by Hopkins.
 Now Casey has precious cargo that belongs to Hagen, who will stop at nothing to retrieve it.
 Left with no choice, Casey calls his former employer and drug smuggler Geran, played by Kingsley, to protect his long-time girlfriend Juliette, played by Jones, before Hagen gets his hands on her.
 Casey sets out on an adrenaline-fueled car chase on the German highways to save the love of his life before it’s too late.

-An excellent interview shows the chemistry of the actors Nicholas Hoult and Felicity Jones.
+An excellent interview showcased the chemistry between actors Nicholas Hoult and Felicity Jones.

 During the promotion and film release, some clips showed the intensity and craziness.
-After watching the trailer, I sense a twist in the story at the end.
+After watching the trailer, I sense a twist at the end.
 Don’t you?

 “Resident Evil: The Final Chapter”

-Now, she must return to where the nightmare began—The Hive in Raccoon City, where the Umbrella Corporation is gathering its forces for the last strike against the only remaining survivors of the apocalypse.
+Now, in Resident Evil: The Final Chapter, she must return to where the nightmare began, at The Hive in Raccoon City, where the Umbrella Corporation is gathering its forces for the last strike against the only remaining survivors of the apocalypse.

 Directed by Woody Harrelson, this unprecedented live feature film event, Lost in London LIVE, he wrote and will also co-star with Owen Wilson and Willie Nelson, giving audiences the unique opportunity to watch a film shot in real-time.